Undiscovered Scotland

 The town is also the terminus for the ferry to Stornoway, so the MV Loch Seaforth is a frequent visitor.
 The ferry offices are in the attractive ferry terminal on the pier, while the vehicle waiting area lies right in the heart of the town opposite the ferry berth.
 Another regular caller is the small cruise ship Hebridean Princess.

 As a base for exploring the north-west of Scotland, Ullapool is ideal.
 It has accommodation to suit all tastes and pockets, including one of the best (and best located) campsites in this part of Scotland.
-And since the upgrading of most of the roads further north it is within reasonable reach of many parts of the region that twenty-five years ago would have needed a major expedition to get to.
-It is also a significant waypoint on the North Coast 500 long distance drive.
+And since the upgrading of most of the roads further north, it is within reasonable reach of many parts of the region that twenty-five years ago would have needed a major expedition to get to.

 Clickable Index Map